 The seminary has five core values: Doctrinal Integrity, Spiritual Vitality, Mission Focus, Characteristic Excellence, and Servant Leadership.
-The core value focus for this academic year is Doctrinal Integrity: Knowing that the Bible is the Word of God, we believe it, teach it, proclaim it, and submit to it.
-Our confessional commitments are outlined in the Articles of Religious Belief and the Baptist Faith & Message 2000.
+The core value focus for this academic year is Mission Focus: We are not here merely to get an education or to give one.
+We are here to change the world by fulfilling the Great Commission and the Great Commandments through the local church and its ministries.